As the COVID-19 respiratory virus spreads around the world, please know that the IMF is here for you.

 “It is important to be proactive and guard against infection from unknown sources.”

 On this page, you will find updated guidance to keep you safe.
-Featured are Dr. Durie’s blogs and FAQs, aimed specifically at myeloma patients, and links to the best sources of COVID-19 news.
+Featured are Dr. Durie’s blogs and FAQs, aimed specifically at multiple myeloma patients, and links to the best sources of COVID-19 news.

 There is currently no vaccine against COVID-19, so it is important for myeloma patients and their families to minimize their risk for contracting the virus.
 Practices to minimize your risk include: